coleblvck/AntiiQ/README.md

 ## Todo
 - Additional Sort types from the default
-- Some minor UI rearrangements
+- Some minor UI rearrangements and improvements
+- Fix scroll in main Settings Page
+- Move minimum track length from the "Behaviour" section
+- Automatically rescan metadata for newly added music without requiring a full rescan
+- Additional configurations

 Note: This player has been tested to be working fully on Android 13, and partially tested on a device running Android 10.
 Your mileage may vary and so, some feedback would be needed if any behaviour improvements would be necessary.